byandell/byandell.github.io/_posts/2026-02-13-Gravity-and-Antigravity.md

 This would be useful for the big picture story, or it might help in developing a detailed prompt.

-## The Projects
+## My Projects

-Here are some projects that I would like to evolve in coming months.
+Here are some of my projects that I would like to evolve in coming months.
 These all have presence on GitHub.

 - [Systems Genetics](https://github.com/byandell-sysgen)
   - biochemistry of nutrition and obesity